FAQ

 Doma is your universal domain management hub designed specifically for tokenized domains across various registrars.
 You cannot directly buy or register new domains on Doma.
 Instead, it serves as a portfolio manager and Web3 domain wallet, allowing you to list domains for sale, place offers, accept offers, claim ownership, bridge domains to other chains, detokenize them, and track their activity and status in one place.

-Doma receives tokenized domains from registrars that integrate with the Doma Protocol — for example, registrars like D3, Encirca, Nicnames, and others.
-Once a domain is tokenized with any of these registrars, it automatically appears on Doma and becomes available for further actions, such as listing on a marketplace or claiming it under your wallet.
+Doma receives tokenized domains from registrars that integrate with the Doma Protocol — for example, registrars like Interstellar, Encirca, NicNames, and others.
+Once a domain is tokenized with any of these registrars, it automatically appears on Doma and becomes available for further actions, such as listing on a marketplace or claiming it into your wallet.

-What is the difference between D3 and Doma?
+What is the difference between Interstellar and Doma?

-Think of D3 as the platform where you can buy or reserve a domain name — especially for domains launching under Expressions of Interest (EOI) programs targeted around Summer 2026.
-After you tokenize the domain through D3, you can then manage it on Doma.
+Think of Interstellar as the platform where you can buy or reserve a domain name — especially for domains launching as Name Tokens with future TLD applications targeted around Summer 2026.
+After you tokenize the domain through Interstellar, you can then manage it on Doma.
 That means you can list it for sale, bridge it across chains, claim it, or monitor its analytics and ownership status from within Doma.

 How does multi-wallet and multi-chain support work?

 Doma allows you to link multiple wallets to a single email address, making it simple to manage your entire domain portfolio from one unified account.
-With this feature, you can control domains across supported blockchains, including Base, the Doma chain, and soon Solana.
+With this feature, you can control domains across supported blockchains, including Doma Chain, Base, Avalanche, and soon Solana.
 The same Doma account gives you seamless oversight of your domains no matter which wallet or chain they reside on.

 What if I lose my wallet or change my email?